KAM via Standard Fixed Point Theorems: Circular Map as Illustrative Model

 Equality (\ref{ApproxSolu}) is the property defining ``approximate solvability": \emph{the linear operator $\Psi(U)$ is an exact right inverse of $D_U\mathscr{F}(f,U)$ at a precise solution $U$ of $\mathscr{F}(f,U)=0$.}

 The loss of regularity caused by $\Delta_\alpha^{-1}$ is usually identified as the primary difficulty for solving $\mathscr{F}(f,U)=0$.
-A modified Newtonian scheme was implemented by Kolmogorov \cite{Kolmogorov1954}, Arnold \cite{Arnold1963Proof}\cite{Arnold1963Small}\cite{Arnold1965} and Moser \cite{Moser19661}\cite{Moser19662}.
-Being technically different, the general idea shared by them is to define a sequence $U_k$ by inductively finding approximate solutions of a sequence of homological equations:
+A modified Newtonian scheme was implemented by Kolmogorov \cite{Kolmogorov1954}, Arnold \cite{Arnold1963Proof,Arnold1963Small,Arnold1965} and Moser \cite{Moser19661,Moser19662}.
+Being technically different, the general idea shared by them is to define a sequence $U_k$ by inductively solving a sequence of homological equations:

 Here the operator $S_k$ is either the restriction operator to a smaller domain in case all functions involved are analytic, or a smoothing operator in case all functions are of finite differentiability.
 The quadratic convergence property of Newtonian scheme cancels the large constants so produced and ensures the convergence of $U_k$ to a genuine solution.
 Proving this convergence is where the complexity accumulates.